LFSb/obsidian-neuracache-plugin/README.md

 - Create a "one-liner" card.
   - We should pop up a modal, asking for the question and the answer.
 - Create a Regular card
-  - We should pop up a complex modal, as there's a lot more stuff we can put in here.
+  - We should pop up a slightly bigger text box, as there's a lot more stuff we can put in here.

 ## Development